 In 1901, the B&M began to take delivery of their first Hart Convertible ballast cars.
 This design incorporated features that allowed the car to serve as a flat bottom gondola able to dump outside the rails, as well as having a hopper beneath the floor able to dump between the rails.
 While never numerically significant on the B&M, the Hart Convertible cars would be purchased again over the years, albeit to updated designs, reasonably implying that the road was satisfied with them over the long term.
 While these more specialized cars were probably most often used in company service, it is believed that they would also be used for revenue loads as the occasion warranted.

 The B&M's last experiment in coal cars was a 1905 delivery of 100 steel frame hopper cars, originally ordered by the Delaware & Hudson to their common "Seley" hopper car design.
 Despite the D&H SSC builder's photo below, no hopper cars were ever rostered on that road in that series, as they were inexplicably delivered to the B&M instead.

 Although another 200 Pratt Pattern gondolas were acquired in 1905, the B&M mechanical department appears to have settled on the 34' sideboard gondolas as their preferred open top car.
 Beginning in 1906 and continuing into 1908, nearly 4000 additional copies of the design were acquired.
+While the B&M would continue to acquire newer design gondolas over the next decade, the 34' cars would remain the dominate coal carrying equipment for over a decade.
 Upon seizure of management control by Morgan interests acting as the NYNH&H in 1907, this period of experimentation came to an abrupt halt.
 On the eve of Charles Mellen's presidency, the B&M's coal hauling fleet was thus:

 Roster graph here